0x1iii1ii/PPPwn-Luckfox/README.md

 ## Installation in NAND Flash <a name="nandinstallation"></a>

-1. If you got Luckfox pico Pro/Max, you don't need to burn the OS, Luckfox already has pre-installed buildroot right out of the box, so let's move to step 3.
+1. If you have a brand new Luckfox Pico Plus/Pro/Max skip to step 4.
-2. If you got Luckfox pico Plus/Mini B you need to use <a href=https://drive.google.com/file/d/1ALo4G7rEaF1GNhUHINoYHT_RGWGddzYw>SocToolKit</a> to re-burn the buildroot image again which can be found in <a href=https://drive.google.com/drive/folders/1sFUWjYpDDisf92q9EwP1Ia7lHgp9PaFS>Firmware</a>, in buildroot sub-folder name `Luckfox_Pico_Plus_Flash`.
-Follow the official luckfox tutorial on how to <a href=https://wiki.luckfox.com/Luckfox-Pico/Luckfox-Pico-RV1103/Luckfox-Pico-Flash-burn-image>Burning SPI NAND Flash Images</a>.
+2. If your Luckfox Pico Plus/Pro/Max has been used with SD Card before, you need to use <a href=https://drive.google.com/file/d/1ALo4G7rEaF1GNhUHINoYHT_RGWGddzYw>SocToolKit</a> to re-burn the buildroot image files again which can be found in <a href=https://drive.google.com/drive/folders/1sFUWjYpDDisf92q9EwP1Ia7lHgp9PaFS>Firmware</a> and select buildroot image according to your Luckfox models and proceed to burn it by following the official Luckfox tutorial on how to <a href=https://wiki.luckfox.com/Luckfox-Pico/Luckfox-Pico-RV1103/Luckfox-Pico-Flash-burn-image>Burning SPI NAND Flash Images</a>.
+3. For Luckfox Pico Mini B you need to re-burn the buildroot image `Luckfox_Pico_Plus_Flash`.
-3. Plug your luckfox to your PC via USB type-c port and wait a few minutes until you hear the device connect sound.
+4. Plug your luckfox to your PC via USB type-c port and wait a few minutes until you hear the device connect sound.
-4. On your PC open `Control Panel -> Network and Internet -> Network and Sharing Center -> Change Adapter Options`.
+5. On your PC open `Control Panel -> Network and Internet -> Network and Sharing Center -> Change Adapter Options`.
 You will find `Remote NDIS based Internet Sharing Device`.
 Right-click and choose Properties.<be>

       ![](images/0.jpg)

-5. Double-click on `Internet Protocol Version 4 (TCP/IPv4)`.
+6. Double-click on `Internet Protocol Version 4 (TCP/IPv4)`.
 Set the IPv4 address to `172.32.0.100` and subnet mask to `255.255.0.0` and click OK.<be>

       <p float="left">
         <img src="images/1.jpg" width="300" />
         <img src="images/2.jpg" width="336" />
       </p>

-6. MobaXterm Login
+7. MobaXterm Login
    - Download <a href=https://drive.google.com/file/d/1pLikKXgdJNWqmylq8UYwXPDGaEDfxjNG>MobaXterm</a> and unzip to use.
    - Open the MobaXterm remote login software, choose Session->SSH, and enter the static IP address of Luckfox pico as `172.32.0.93`.<br>

         <img src="images/3.png" alt="Image 3" style="width: 600px;">

    - After filling it out, click OK, enter the login name, and login `root` password `luckfox`.
-7. At this point, you have successfully logged in to Luckfox pico.
+8. At this point, you have successfully logged in to Luckfox pico.
 Download <a href= https://github.com/0x1iii1ii/PPPwn-Luckfox/archive/refs/heads/main.zip>PPPwn-Luckfox</a> from release pages or from GitHub repo, unzip and rename folder to `PPPwn-Luckfox` drag and drop the files in the highlight red rectangle there, it will copy the files to the luckfox. <be>

    <img src="images/4.png" alt="Image 4" style="width: 700px;">